hamdi4-beep/hamdi4-beep/README.md

 I write scalable and maintainable source code by applying best practices and following well known conventions so that others working on the codebase finds it easy to extend with newer features.

-I approach the development of every application with simplicity in mind so that way I can reduce unnecessary complexities to focus on essential functionalities that matter to the bussiness and target audience.
+I approach the development of every application with simplicity in mind so that way I significantly reduce unnecessary complexities to focus on essential functionalities that matter to the bussiness and target audience.

 I am genuienly passionate about crafting unique experiences and exchanging ideas in a team-based setting because they encourage a creative thought process that helps us build a meaningful project!